Henry Clinton, 2nd Earl of Lincoln: Life

 In 1599, Clinton hired the infamous Greek assassin, Theodore Paleologus, as his Master of the Horse.
 Paleologus, a descendent of the Palaiologos dynasty that had ruled the Byzantine Empire, had previously failed to track down a target in London and was looking to earn money.
 Clinton presumably knew of Theodore's previous work and likely had intended uses for his work beyond his skill with horses.

 In January 1600 Clinton wrote to the Earl of Shrewsbury, mentioning that he was short of money.
 He was waiting for £500 from the Countess of Bedford and had already pawned his best jewels with Robert Brook a London goldsmith.
 In April 1601, when he was supposed to host Queen Elizabeth I at his mansion in Chelsea, Clinton, perhaps due to realizing that he could not offer a great enough feast due to his financial situation, simply left Chelsea without informing the Queen's party.
 His actions caused great uproar from the Queen's close advisors, as can be seen in letters sent to the Earl, as they had knocked on both gates of the mansion and despite being able to see Clinton's servants looking out at them from the windows, had not been let in.'
 Clinton later attributed the incident to a "misunderstanding".

 At the Union of the Crowns, Clinton and Francis Norris were sent north by the Privy Council to meet Anne of Denmark at Berwick-upon-Tweed and escort her towards London.
 However, at Doncaster and Northallerton they heard reports of a delay caused by the queen's illness at Stirling Castle, and sought permission from Lord Cecil to return home.

 The significant depopulation of Lincolnshire in 1607 may be attributable to the Earl's actions.

 He died at Sempringham, being succeeded by his son Thomas, 3rd Earl of Lincoln.

 Family

-Tattershall Castle in Lincolnshire, the seat of the Earl of Lincoln.
+Tattershall Castle, Lincolnshire, the seat of the Earl of Lincoln.

 Clinton married firstly in 1557 Lady Catherine Hastings (born 11 August 1542), daughter of the 2nd Earl of Huntingdon, and Catherine Pole, and had: